emile-bernard/Do-Good-Software-Companies/README.md

 [**DoNotPay**](): Offers users free legal aid for a range of issues, including helping refugees apply for asylum, guiding people in reporting harassment at work, and even aiding everyday consumers who want to fight corporations who try to take advantage of them.

-[**Botler AI (MTL)**](): Prevent & fight sexual misconduct.
+[**Botler AI**](): Prevent & fight sexual misconduct.
 Botler AI's multi-pronged approach implements a solution that helps firms meet regulatory compliance requirements, at a minimal cost.

 ## Economic Development